David-Maisonave/SqliteFuzzyPlusExtension/TestAndExamples/Eamples_VS/ExampleSQLite3_DotNetFrameWork_F#/README.md

-# Visual Studio Java Console Program
+# Visual Studio F# Console Program
 This is an example SQLite program using the Fuzzy functions.
 This program needs SQLite3.DLL in the same directory as the executable.
 It requires FuzzyPlusCSharp.DLL and SqliteFuzzyPlusExtension.DLL.